Integrate your typeform with Google Analytics 4

 Search for a keyword like "Google analytics" or "analytics" among the integration options.
 Click Connect once the Google Analytics option appears.

-4. Open your typeform a couple of times, and answer your questions,
+5. Open your typeform a couple of times, and answer your questions.

-6. Go to the Behavior panel, select Site Content, then click on All Pages.
+7. Go to the Reports panel, select Engagement, then click on Events.

 Embedded typeforms with the same tracking code as their hosting webpage are tracked as a single record, but you can segment different events in your Google Analytics metrics.